PoreddyPujareddy01/Digital-Music-Store-data-analysis-using-SQL/README.md

 LIMIT 3;

-Q4 :Which city has the best customers?
+Q4:#### Which city has the best customers?
 We would like to throw a promotional Music Festival in the city we made the most money.
 Write a query that returns one city that has the highest sum of invoice totals.
 Return both the city name and sum of all invoice totals.